Find Schools

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-Are There Job Opportunities for Agricultural Equipment Operators?
+Is There Going to be Demand for Agricultural Equipment Operators?

-There were about 63,900 jobs for Agricultural Equipment Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 63,900 jobs in the United States for Agricultural Equipment Operator.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
-There will be an estimated 10,200 positions for Agricultural Equipment Operator per year.
+Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 undefined